7cb15/Machine-Learning-in-Cities/README.md

 # Machine-Learning-in-Cities
-Implementation of various machine learning models applied to urban data
+Implementation of various machine learning models applied to urban data.
+Includes practice problems and labs from CUSP 2019 Machine Learning for Cities course.